PierreHao/clothesDetection/README.md

 and trains the network by modifying the `$FashionAI/model/multi_ClothCaffeNet/train_1fc_pool5_multilabel/solver.prototxt` to use the test_3_softmax_multilabel.prototxt at the same directory.

+### Training by using the hdf5

+This function might have some problem in the CFD, CCP, and Fashionista part.
+The idea is very simple, we use the **get_training_roidb_hdf5.py** to generate the hdf5 dataset.

+It is simply a change from the Ross' original python port to the caffe port.
+Reading the prototxt in the `$FashionAI/model/hdf5_ClothCaffeNet/train_1fc_pool5_multilabel/solver.prototxt`, and you will find it quite easy to understand what is going on.

 ## Test the network

+It is worthing noting that the config.py should be the same for the training and the testing.
+And for the record, the testing scale and the training scale configuration in the config.py should always insist the same (600 for test, then 600 for train or 350, 350 for example).

+**Note**: Testing is basicly mirroring the operation done in the training part.
+We change the prototxt, switching to the corresponding computed model and make sure the config.py is the same in the testing and the training.

+### testing the a dataset

+Before testing the dataset, we need to generate the proposals.

 ## Data